OpenMPT/openmpt/README.md

         make check
         sudo make install

+    Cross-compilation is generally supported (although only tested for targetting MinGW-w64).

+    Note that some MinGW-w64 distributions come with the `win32` threading model enabled by default instead of the `posix` threading model.
+The `win32` threading model lacks proper support for C++11 `<thread>` and `<mutex>` as well as thread-safe magic statics.
+It is recommended to use the `posix` threading model for libopenmpt for this reason.
+On Debian, the appropriate configure command is
+    `./configure --host=x86_64-w64-mingw32 CC=x86_64-w64-mingw32-gcc-posix CXX=x86_64-w64-mingw32-g++-posix`
+    for 64bit, or
+    `./configure --host=i686-w64-mingw32 CC=i686-w64-mingw32-gcc-posix CXX=i686-w64-mingw32-g++-posix`
+    for 32bit.
+Other MinGW-w64 distributions may differ.

  -  Visual Studio:

      -  You will find solutions for Visual Studio 2015 to 2017 in the